-There are a lot of variables to contemplate when you buy a new furnace:
+There are several variables to contemplate when you purchase a new replacement furnace:

 - What type of budget do you have for a new furnace?

 - How much are you looking to spend on monthly heating bills?

 - Do any of the residents living in the home suffer from respiratory issues?

 - Which type and size system do you require to heat your size of home?

 But have you ever took into consideration your furnace efficiency rating?
 Do you understand what it means?

 Falso Service Experts is here to help explain what the furnace efficiency rating is and how it can affect your home and your budget.